 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it:

-- Never click links from unsolicited messages.
+- Never click links from unsolicited messages

 2. Fake “Traders” and Investment Scams